Does PE pipe tuberculate like DI pipe?

 - Most pipes can be buried to deeper depths.
 Equations for calculating burial depth may be found in Chapter 6 of the PPI Handbook of Polyethylene Pipe.

-What is the bending radius of HDPE pipe?
+What is the bending radius of PE pipe?

 What fittings are available from Performance Pipe?